Agatha Christie: Estate and subsequent ownership of works

 In 2004, Hicks' obituary in The Telegraph noted that she had been "determined to remain true to her mother's vision and to protect the integrity of her creations" and disapproved of "merchandising" activities.
 Upon her death on 28 October 2004, the Greenway Estate passed to her son Mathew Prichard.
 After his stepfather's death in 2005, Prichard donated Greenway and its contents to the National Trust.

 Christie's family and family trusts, including great-grandson James Prichard, continue to own the 36% stake in Agatha Christie Limited, and remain associated with the company.
 In 2020, James Prichard was the company's chairman.
-Mathew Prichard also holds the copyright to some of his grandmother's later literary works including The Mousetrap.
+Mathew Prichard also holds the copyright to some of his grandmother's later works including The Mousetrap.
 Christie's work continues to be developed in a range of adaptations.